What is bare metal recovery in Windows Server Backup

 Step 2.
 In the next screen, click “Repair your computer” instead of “Install now”.
 Then, select the operating system that you want to repair and click “Next”.

 Step 3.
 All the recovery options will be listed here.
 If you prefer to use the command line, you can select “Command Prompt” to perform Wbadmin bare metal recovery.
 Otherwise, select “Windows Complete PC Restore” to perform Windows Server Backup restore.

 Step 4.
-In the next screen, select the bare metal backup image to be restored and click “Next”.
+In the next screen, select the BMR backup image to be restored and click “Next”.
 If the image is saved on an external hard drive, you should connect the drive to your new server.

 Step 5.
 After specifying the backup version, click “Finish” to start the bare metal restore.
 This might take a while depending on how much data to be restored.